Dynamics365/dynamics365.github.io/_posts/2015-05-13-execute-external-database-stored-procedure-from-x-code-using-odbc-connectivity.md

 tags: [trick, xpp, programming]
 ---

 This is to show a method to execute external database stored procedures from X++ code.
 Create a job in AOT with following code.
-Follow the steps as explained here in the code like replace Server Name, Database name , Stored Procedure name.
+Follow the steps as explained here in the code like replace `Server Name`, `Database name` , `Stored Procedure name`.

-The below code is executed through the ODBC Connection.
+The below code is executed through `the ODBC Connection`.

 {% highlight csharp %}